raj-gun/NonSysID/NonSysID-i/README.md

 ## Algorithm—High Level

-1. **Input-lag matrix construction**
-   Constructs candidate linear regressors from each measured input over the lag interval `b1:b2`.
+1. **Input-lag matrix construction**: Constructs candidate linear regressors based on specified input lags and nonlinearity order.

-2. **Nonlinear dictionary generation**
-   When `nl_ord_max > 1`, generates polynomial powers and interactions from the linear input regressors.

-3. **Orthogonal Forward Regression**
-   Applies OFR to rank and select candidate model terms according to their contribution.

-4. **PRESS-based model evaluation**
-   Uses the Prediction Error Sum of Squares statistic to assess model generalisation without requiring a separate validation dataset.

-5. **Iterative OFR**
-   Optionally repeats OFR from different initial terms to reduce sensitivity to the orthogonalisation path.

-6. **Model selection**
-   Selects the preferred linear or nonlinear input-only model using the configured stopping criterion and threshold.

-7. **Direct prediction**
+2. **Orthogonal Forward Regression (OFR)**: Iteratively adds terms, evaluating contribution at each step.
+3. **Stopping criteria**: Uses PRESS (Prediction Error Sum of Squares) or BIC (Bayesian Information Criterion), with thresholds in `D1_thresh`.
+4. **Iteration control**: Optional multiple iOFR iterations until convergence (`x_iOFR`).
+5. **Performance enhancements**: RCT acceleration and parallelisation options.
-   Evaluates the selected model directly from its input regressors.
+7. **Direct prediction**: Evaluates the selected model directly from its input regressors.
 No recursive output simulation is required.

 For more information about the underlying NonSysID algorithms, refer to the [`supplementary information`](/supplimentray_information/README.md).